ShaileshRawat1403/docs/tech-writer-portfolio/03-change-comms-and-enablement/jira-cloud-migration-brief.md

 # Jira Cloud Migration Brief

 ## Overview
-This brief explains the communications approach for migrating from a self-hosted Jira instance to Jira Cloud.
+You'll learn the communications approach for migrating from a self-hosted Jira instance to Jira Cloud.
 By following these guidelines, teams can move to the cloud with minimal disruption while keeping stakeholders informed.

 ## Audience
 - Change Communications Managers